Shahi Imam of Jama Masjid urges all Muslims to pray from home, beat coronavirus

 If we follow the government's instructions we will be able to eradicate coronavirus soon.

 The holy month of Ramzan is about to begin.
 Prayers have to be offered from home itself and social distancing has to be maintained.
-By.
-Following this, we will be able to protect everyone, the Shahi Imam has also said.
+By following this, we will be able to protect everyone, the Shahi Imam has also said.

 With Ramzan set to begin, Naqvi urges Muslims to pray from home